Last Updated: 12/20/2018 | December 20th, 2018

 What do you do when you come back home?
-How do you explain the gap in your employment to your the hiring person in front of you?
+How do you explain the gap in your employment to the hiring person in front of you?
 How do you make travel seem like a win?
 Those are all valid questions people who take a career break have so I invited career break expert Sherry Ott to tell us when (and when not) to use travel to boost our resume.

 You’ve just finished your life-changing travels and now you’re back home and considering how you are going to find work again.
 Whether you’re travels were a career break, gap year, or sabbatical, you will need to figure out how you account for the time and experiences on your résumé.